Peaceful Sleep : The Key to a Healthy Heart

 It is a well-known fact that insomnia causes high blood pressure.
 Insomnia is the most common disorder amongst us humans.
 It is trouble falling and/or staying asleep.
 This can affect you both physically and mentally and be acute ( short-term) or chronic ( long-term) which means it can last for months.

 Insomnia is also said to make heart-failure symptoms worse as it triggers the body's stress response, which ultimately weakens the heart over time.

 There are many other sleep disorders that impact our overall health and well being, also indirectly affecting our heart health.
 A good sleep schedule is a key to preventing such sleep disturbances.

 How is peaceful sleep the key to a healthy heart?

 We no longer have any reason to encourage sleep deprivation especially among young adults and teens or see it as a testament to hard work.
 With our lifestyles becoming increasingly complex and challenging, it is advisable to listen to our bodies and nourish ourselves with healthy food and good sleep.
 As per a study, adolescents who don’t sleep well are at greater risk of developing cardiovascular problems.
 It also doesn’t take a severe sleeping disorder like sleep apnea to see the effects on our heart, poor sleeping habits due to work schedule, and compromised sleep hygiene is enough to put our heart health at risk.

-Anybody who is able to understand the importance of sleep in maintaining good heart health will surely stay invested in the subject and take measures to improve sleep quality for a long, healthy and disease-free life.
+Anybody who is able to understand the importance of sleep as an immunity booster and in maintaining good heart health will surely stay invested in the subject and take measures to improve sleep quality for a long, healthy and disease-free life.